 Also called telecommuting, e-work or telework, a work from home arrangement involves undertaking suitable work from your home as part of your usual work requirements.

 Today where it's becoming more common with thanks to modern technology and COVID-19 restrictions, is there anything different to an employer’s or a worker’s obligations?
-And if you’re injured while working at home, can you still claim workers’ compensation?
+And if you’re injured while working at home, are you still covered by workers’ compensation?

 Some of the biggest injury risks could arise if your employer hasn’t provided you with the correct equipment or support network.
 Your mental health can also suffer, being isolated from colleagues, changes to work demands, not having clear boundaries between home-life and work life.